Cuda-Chen/SRCNN-cpp/README.md

 C++ implementation of SRCNN (Super-Resolution Convolutional Neural Network)

 # Note
-Currently I am facing the issue ringing effect of output.
+- Currently I am facing the issue ringing effect of output.
 Any help will be delighted.

-The weight format is **CHWN** because the weights is created by cuda-convnet.
+- The weight format is **CHWN** because the weights is created by the author.

 # How to Build and Run
 We provide two ways to build this project: CMake and QMake

+## CMake
 If you just want to build the program and quickly test it, type these:
 ```
 $ mkdir build && cd build && cmake .. && make && cd ..